genesys-neu/s-plane_security/README.md

 python dataset_preprocessing.py -d ./DataCollectionPTP/DU -o final_dataset.csv
 ```
 This command preprocesses all CSV files in the `DataCollectionPTP/DU` directory and generates a file named `final_dataset.csv` containing the cleaned and labeled dataset.

+## LSTM Classifier for Time-Series Data

+This script implements an LSTM-based classifier for time-series data.
+It includes functionalities for training the model, evaluating its performance, and generating confusion matrices.
+The main features of the script include:

+- **Data Loading and Preprocessing:** The script can load time-series data from a CSV file, split it into training, validation, and testing sets, and prepare it for training.

+- **Model Training:** It trains an LSTM classifier using the training data.
+The script supports customization of various model parameters such as input dimension, hidden dimension, and number of epochs.

+- **Model Evaluation:** After training, the script evaluates the trained model's performance on the validation and testing sets.
+It calculates metrics such as loss and accuracy and generates confusion matrices.

+- **Confusion Matrix Visualization:** The script uses seaborn and matplotlib to visualize confusion matrices, providing insights into the model's performance in classifying different classes.

+### Requirements

+- Python 3
+- PyTorch
+- pandas
+- NumPy
+- scikit-learn
+- seaborn
+- matplotlib

+### Usage

+To use the script, follow these steps:

+1. Clone the repository to your local machine.
+2. Install the required dependencies listed in the `requirements.txt` file.
+3. Place your time-series data in a CSV file named `final_dataset.csv`.
+4. Run the script using the command `python lstm_classifier.py`.

+### Customization

+You can customize the script by adjusting various parameters such as input size, hidden size, number of layers, and optimization parameters directly in the script or through command-line arguments.